 4 credits, class size limit: 22

-• Has completed the ACT or PLAN with reading and writing scores considered sufficient by the instructor, OR
+• Completion of ACT or Plan with sufficient reading and writing scores as determined by the instructor

 WRIT 1301 – University Writing